Problem

 1. Configuring the Favicon

-Place your favicon file (e.g., favicon.svg or favicon.ico) in your source directory and reference it in your docmd.config.js. docmd will automatically handle the relative pathing and cache-busting.
+Place your favicon file (e.g., favicon.svg or favicon.ico) in your source directory and reference it in your docmd.config.json. docmd will automatically handle the relative pathing and cache-busting.

 2. Global SEO Configuration